Thermal imaging of the pulp during residual adhesive removal Thermographie in der Pulpa während der Entfernung von Adhäsivresten

 KURT G., Gül N., ER Ö., Çakmak G., Bendeş E., ASLANTAŞ V.

-• Keywords: Adhesive removal, Orthodontic brackets, Pulp, Temperature rise, Thermal imaging
+• Anahtar Kelimeler: Adhesive removal, Orthodontic brackets, Pulp, Temperature rise, Thermal imaging

 Objective: The aim of this study was to evaluate the temperature changes of the pulpal area during different adhesive clean-up procedures.
 Materials and methods: A total of 80 freshly extracted adult maxillary premolar teeth were divided into four groups.
 Adhesive clean-up was performed with 6- and 12-fluted tungsten carbide burs (TCB) using low- and high-speed handpieces with air or water cooling after bracket debonding.
 The temperature changes and cool down times were evaluated with a thermal camera.
 Paired t test, analysis of variance (ANOVA), and Student–Newman–Keuls multiple comparison analysis were used for statistical analysis of the data.
 Results: All experimental groups, except the water cooling group, showed a significant temperature rise (p < 0.001) after residual adhesive removal.
 Only the 6-fluted TCB group with air cooling using a high-speed handpiece exceeded the critical 5.5 °C threshold value (5.91 ± 0.89 °C); this group also exhibited the longest cool down time to initial temperature (71.95 ± 13.68 s).
 The smallest temperature rise (0.48 ± 0.90 °C) and shortest cooling time value (11.90 ± 5.3 s) were measured in the 6-fluted TCB group with water cooling using a high-speed handpiece.
 Conclusion: Appropriate cooling procedures and fine tungsten carbide burs should be used during the removal of remnant adhesives after bracket debonding in order to prevent adverse pulpal reactions.